Umami Pot

 What is Ishikari Jiru?

-Ishikari Jiru is a hearty soup made by simmering salmon fillets with vegetables in kombu dashi and dissolving miso in it.
+Ishikari Jiru is a hearty soup made by simmering salmon fillets with vegetables in kombu dashi, then dissolving miso into it.
 "Ishikari" refers to the Ishikari region in Hokkaido, the northernmost part of Japan, and "Jiru" means soup.
+It is often topped with butter for extra richness.

-• Sprinkle sake over the fillets and let them sit for about 5 minutes (recommended).
+• Sprinkle sake over the salmon fillets and let them sit for about 5 minutes.

-• Evenly sprinkle approximately 2% of the salmon's weight in salt on both sides of the fillets, then refrigerate them for a few hours to draw out excess moisture.
-After that, pat the salmon dry thoroughly.
+• Evenly sprinkle salt, about 2% of the salmon's weight, on both sides of the fillets, then refrigerate them for a few hours to draw out excess moisture.
+After that, pat them thoroughly dry.

-• Make a cross-shaped incision on the fillets and blanch them briefly for 5-10 seconds, then cool them immediately in ice water.
+• Make a cross-shaped incision in the fillets, blanch them briefly for 5-10 seconds, and then cool them immediately in ice water.

-In this recipe, I have shared the easiest and quickest method of sprinkling sake over the salmon fillets.
-However, if you still have concerns about residual odor, you can try combining it with other methods for better results.
+In this recipe, I'm sharing the easiest and quickest method: sprinkling sake over the salmon fillets.
+However, if you are still concerned about any residual odor, you can also combine it with the other methods for better results.

 ishikari-jiru